wp-plugins/disqus-latest-comments/readme.txt

 'Except length'- This controls the length of the comment displayed on the page.

 'Style' - This allows you to select three different styles for the comments - grey, green and blue.
-You may also choose none.
+You may also choose none or custom.

 'Bypass Cache' - This option can be used if a website is caching the page or post the comments are being displayed on, or the website is caching the Disqus API request.